 In general, the reason your engagement ring is worth less in a resale transaction is the idea of “markup” noted above.
-Jewelers have high markups in order to cover expenses such as overhead, marketing, rent etc. Meaning that when it comes to the resale of your ring, you will not recoup what you originally paid.
-It is also important to understand that diamonds are not investments, contrary to popular belief, therefore they will not increase in value.
-Much like a car, when a diamond is purchased it will decrease in value.
+Jewelers have high markups in order to cover expenses such as overhead, marketing, rent etc. Meaning that when it comes to the resale of your ring, you will not receive the original sale price.

 Another factor in the difference between retail and resale prices is the ring’s history.
-How was it treated?
 Is there any hidden damage that will have to be repaired?
 These kinds of unknowns cause jewelers to pay less for a ring in order to protect themselves from loss.

 Does Where I Sell My Ring Affect the Price?